This story was updated April 2019.

 The changing tide of pet insurance

 Pet insurance didn’t start off with a bang in the United States.
-Some companies put caps on how much they paid for procedures and they had high deductibles and premiums that increased as your pet aged.
+Some companies put caps on how much they paid for procedures.
+Plans had high deductibles and premiums that increased as your dog or cat aged.

-Fifteen years ago when Trupanion entered the marketplace they decided to offer one easy to understand insurance plan for all pets that covers 90% of the actual veterinary costs a patient incurs, minus the deductible.
-There two caveats: pre-existing conditions are not covered and they do not pay for wellness or preventive care.
+Fifteen years ago when Trupanion entered the marketplace they decided to offer one easy to understand insurance plan for all pets.
+It covers 90% of the actual veterinary costs a patient incurs, minus the deductible.
+There two caveats: pre-existing conditions are not covered and they don’t pay for wellness or preventive care.

-Robin explained that Trupanion can keep their premiums affordable by covering medical problems when your pet is sick or injured versus covering vaccinations and flea and tick control.
+Robin said this enables Trupanion to keep their premiums affordable.
+They cover costly medical procedures when your pet is sick or injured versus inexpensive vaccinations or flea and tick control.

 Questions pet owners should ask a pet health insurance company

 There are dozens of pet insurance companies to choose from so it is important for owners to educate themselves about the coverage provided.
 Here are questions you should ask before purchasing a policy.
-I am happy to say Trupanion was able to answer yes to each of these.
+I’m happy to report Trupanion answered yes to each of these.

 - Is there one comprehensive plan for all pets?